Phase 1: Prepare for the start of your business by creating a business plan

 Different kinds of financing forms

-Here you can read more about six different finance models.
+Here you can read more about four different finance models.
 In general, the right finance model for you depends on the stage in the life cycle of your company.
 In the early stages, it may be relatively affordable for you to get your family, friends and colleagues to invest in your business.

 This may get you off to a good start, but more often than not your family, friends and colleagues do not have the capacity to fund more ambitious growth plans.
 At the other end of the scale, you have to give up both shareholding and control.
 But if you can get a professional investor to take an interest in your company, you will have better chances to boost sustained growth.